syncwerk/syncwerk-server-installer/README.md

 # seafile-server-community_debian-jessie-amd64
 This script installs the community edition of the Seafile Server on a Debian Jessie (64bit).

-It's meant to run on a system with minimal pre-installation.
+It's meant to run on a [Debian Jessie minimal installation](https://www.youtube.com/watch?v=BCwz9oSSt8g).
 No desktop environment or other weird stuff like hosting panels (Plesk, ISPConfig, etc.)...

 Never run the script on a production server.
 It's more or less a one trick pony and can seriously damage productions systems.
 So run it only one time and delete it afterwards.